 Survival varies depending on the cause.
 But prognosis is typically poor because the diagnosis is often made very late.

-Similarly, digoxin is usually not helpful and is sometimes harmful.
-Beta-blockers are poorly tolerated in people with restrictive cardiomyopathy and have not been shown to improve survival.
+Similarly, digoxin is usually not helpful and is sometimes harmful in people with amyloidosis.
+Beta-blockers and calcium channel blockers are poorly tolerated in people with restrictive cardiomyopathy and have not been shown to improve survival.

 Antiarrhythmics may be given to prevent or reduce symptoms in people with fast or irregular heart rhythms.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American Heart Association: Restrictive cardiomyopathy: Provides comprehensive information on symptoms, diagnosis, and treatment of restrictive cardiomyopathy